vygr/ChrysaLisp/docs/CSCRIPT.md

 What holds it together if you can do that ?
 Discipline, and maybe learned responses...
 Pavlov's dog etc. But be aware that you need to rise above that.

-I have yet to get to the interesting bits though... better keep typing.
+I have yet to get to the interesting bits though... better keep typing ;)